biddy1618/rasa-crud/crudRasa/migration/static/stories.md

   - utter_dialogs - bot - you are bot

 ## story dialogs - bot - you are clever
-* dialogs - bot - you are clever
+* dialogs - bot - good job
   - utter_dialogs - bot - you are clever

 ## story dialogs - bot - you are crazy
-* dialogs - bot - you are crazy
+* dialogs - bot - become clever
   - utter_dialogs - bot - you are crazy

 ## story dialogs - bot - you are fired
-* dialogs - bot - you are fired
+* dialogs - bot - become clever
   - utter_dialogs - bot - you are fired

 ## story dialogs - bot - you are funny